danwerner21/UniFLEX/README.md

 an UniFLEX  compatible hardware/software project on Eurocards

 Some of us know it, your first love remains forever.
 In the early 80's I came involved with 6809 UniFLEX from T.S.C.
-Because the SWTPC hardware was not suitable for 24-7 I got to design an Eurocard based system that was for a large part on the SWTPC design but had some additions, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)
+Because the SWTPC hardware was not suitable for 24-7 I got to design an Eurocard based system that was influenced for a part on the SWTPC design but had some additions, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)

 The resulting hardware has run UniFLEX for many years without failure, that is the hardware never failed but the 5 1/4 Winchester disks did, they barely reached one year with 24-7 operation.